New half price qualifications!

 - Persons and dependents of persons in receipt of the Youth Allowance, AUSTUDY or ABSTUDY

-For more details about how the half price course fees and annual fees cap work, please read our FAQs below.
+For more details about how the half price course fees and annual fees cap work, please read our FAQs below or on the relevant skills page.

 Please note Only course fees are half price for the Lower fees, local skills qualifications.
 You may be required to pay other fees that apply to your course.
 Please check our FAQs for further information, or speak to us if you can't find the answer you're looking for.